 This will be an informal studio class for watercolor painters of all levels.
-Each week will feature a different subject to paint from life, but students are welcome to bring their own projects to work on or complete.
+Each week will feature a different subject to paint from life and a different technical problem to solve, but students are also welcome to bring their own projects to work on or complete.

-This is not a skill-based class or technical class with specific lesson plans so real beginners may wish to consider a more structured class (please see my Watercolor for Scaredy Cats options.)
+This is not a sequential skill-based class or technical class with specific lesson plans, so real beginners may wish to consider a more structured class (please see my Watercolor for Scaredy Cats options).
 It is meant to be an open studio work environment for those that like to work in the company of others and share positive, supportive critiques and conversation.

 Mary Richmond grew up on Cape Cod and has drawn and painted her way through life.
 Watercolor is her preferred medium.
 Today her work can be found on her website or in the many illustrations she does for various publications.
 She has taught watercolor for many years and loves helping her students make creative breakthroughs in their work.
 Her teaching style is casual and encouraging.

 Our classes and workshops are open to students of all abilities and needs.
 We are currently unable to provide one-on-one instruction, though we will make every attempt to address accommodations for full and successful engagement whenever possible.